JusJae/CI_MS1_HomePhitness/README.md

 - WAVE Web AIM Accessibility Evaluation Tool:
     This tool was used to test errors in accessibility such as the color contrast, ARIA for this project.

+- A11Y Color Contrast Accessibility Validator:
+    This online checker tool was used to check the contrast level opf the content of each page.

 - Image Compressor
     This online tool was used to compress the image file to optimize the sites loading time.